 Growing your own fruit and vegetables

 Did you know?
 It is likely that most of the food we purchase from supermarkets has traveled hundreds (sometimes thousands) of kilometres to reach your plate.

 Reap the rewards of harvesting your own fruit and veggies - rewards for the environment, rewards for your hip pocket AND rewards for your health!
 And you don't need a 'green thumb' or have a big backyard to make a big difference.

-Find a spot at your place to grow your own fruit and veggies, whether it's on your handy window sill, a bountiful balcony pot, cuttings in the court yard or adding to an established kitchen garden.
+Find a spot at your place to grow your own fruit and veggies, whether it's on your handy window sill, a bountiful balcony pot or adding to an established kitchen garden.
 Below are just a sample of top tips to get you started!

 Make your window sill or balcony bountiful!

 Living in an apartment or just liking the convenience, there are a lot of options for potted or vertical/hanging fruit and veggie patches on your window sill or balcony.

 - Harvest regularly for cooking from a potted window sill herb garden.